 management of sodium over-correction

-Over-correction will occasionally happen, even with proper management.
-That's OK.
+Over-correction will occasionally happen.
 With proper management, this can be rapidly fixed and patients will do fine.

 - Correction at rates >8-10 mM per day may cause osmotic demyelination syndrome (previously termed central pontine demyelination).
 This is a permanent, debilitating condition which must be avoided.